-Evonik, a company that produces ingredients for cosmetic brands, shows how they grow and harvest the plants that are used to create their products.
+Evonik, a company that produces ingredients for cosmetic products, shows how they grow and harvest the plants that are used to create their products.

-Like having an automated Welcome email workflow, this not only is great for transparency, but it shows curious minds more about the brand.
+Like having an automated Welcome email workflow, this not only is great for transparency, but it shows curious minds more about the business.